Do scholarships count as taxable income?

 When considering the tax implications of scholarships, it is crucial to understand how they may impact your eligibility for other benefits, such as need-based financial aid or income-based assistance programs.

-READ MORE Navigating First-Generation Scholarship Applications: A Guide
+READ MORE How to Write a Winning Scholarship Essay: A Step-by-Step Guide

 Taxable scholarships can increase your adjusted gross income (AGI), which may affect the calculation of your eligibility for need-based financial aid.
 Higher AGI resulting from taxable scholarships could reduce the amount of financial aid you are eligible to receive.